huvcodes/aws-cli-mfa/README.md

 # aws-cli-mfa
 Python script to ease (automate) the process of 2FA(MFA) authenticated session for AWS CLI.
-The utility script is implemented as per the guidance in this [official AWS blog](https://aws.amazon.com/premiumsupport/knowledge-center/authenticate-mfa-cli).
+The utility script is implemented as per instructions in this [official AWS blog](https://aws.amazon.com/premiumsupport/knowledge-center/authenticate-mfa-cli).

 ### Pre-requisites